-The NHS AI Lab is developing a national strategy for the development, implementation, scaling and monitoring of AI-driven technologies in the UK’s health and adult social care system.
+The NHS AI Lab is developing a national strategy for the development, implementation, scaling and monitoring of AI-driven technologies in the UK’s health and social care system.

 Across our health and care services, AI-driven technologies are increasingly being tested and used to help improve people's experience and support the workforce to provide care.